-- For detailed descriptions on the NVIDIA® RAID configuration, refer to the "NVIDIA® RAID User's Guide" found in your motherboard support CD. - When using Windows 2000 operating system, make sure to install the Windows 2000 Service Pack 4 or later versions.
+- For detailed descriptions on the NVIDIA® RAID configuration, refer to the "NVIDIA® RAID User Guide" found in your motherboard Support DVD. - When using Windows® 2000 operating system, make sure to install the Windows® 2000 Service Pack 4 or later version.

-Entering the NVIDIA® MeidaShield RAID utility
+Entering the NVIDIA® RAID utility